About the Center

 Technical Specs for the Center’s individual venues are available for download here:

 What You Will Need to Complete the Submission

-Supplemental Materials to highlight your talent and expertise.
-This may include links and/or files to upload of past work and accomplishments.
+- Select supplemental materials to highlight your talent and expertise.
+This may include links and/or files to upload of your past work and accomplishments.

 The Selection Process:

 Each year, the Center will announce submission dates and available venues.
-Proposals must meet the technical capabilities of the proposed venue in order to be considered.
+To be considered, proposals must meet the technical capabilities of the proposed venue.
 Projects are selected through a multi-level review process.

-- Project submissions will be presented before the Elevator Project Advisory Panel, a group of five individuals chosen jointly by the Center and the Director of the Office of Cultural Affairs, which will review and adjudicate the projects.
-No artist/group with an active submission may serve on the panel.
-The panel will also be advised by a Center operations specialist to ensure the submissions meet the technical standards.
+- The Elevator Project Advisory Panel, a group of five individuals chosen jointly by the Center and the Director of the Office of Arts and Culture, will review and adjudicate the submitted projects.
+No artist or group with an active submission may serve on the panel.
+A Center operations specialist will advise the panel to ensure submissions meet the technical standards.

-- The panel will make enough recommendations to fill the available slots, as well as runner-up projects to be considered if the primary recommendations are not able to proceed.
+- The panel will make enough recommendations to fill the available slots, as well as runner-up projects for consideration if the primary recommendations are not able to proceed.

-- The primary and secondary recommendations will then be reviewed jointly by the Center, the OCA Director and Chair of the Cultural Affairs Commission for advice and recommendations.
+- The primary and secondary recommendations will then be reviewed jointly by the Center, the OAC Director, and the Chair of the Arts and Culture Advisory Commission for advice and recommendations.

-- The Center will then take those recommendations and begin negotiations with the groups to establish a fee and secure the space and calendar.
+- The Center will take those recommendations and begin negotiating with the groups to establish a fee, set expectations, secure the venue and finalize dates on the calendar.